macias/TrackRadar/README.md

 Please use Visual Studio 2017 or compatible tool.
 You need GPX library: https://github.com/macias/Gpx

+**DevRadar**

+To speed up testing I upload to my phone this app as TrackRadar (which I tested last time and it didn't have major problems) and another copy as DevRadar
+(which is supposed to be improvement, but was not yet tested for real).

 ## Rationale

 I need moderately priced, e-ink, around 5" device with GPS and ability to run custom apps.
 The problem is it does not exist, there are some options like: